 This course is designed to prepare students to write genres specific to business, deliver oral presentations, and develop interpersonal skills.
 Critical thinking and problem-solving skills are emphasized.
 Development of these skills is integrated with the use of technology.
-Before enrolling in this course, completion of BA 1403 is strongly recommended.

 BA 2513 Human Relations in Business (3-0-3)